Last Updated on March 19, 2021 by Julia Wilson

 The cat will need to be closely monitored in a hospital setting during recovery.

-Keep your cat away from large bodies of water; this is even more important if the cat suffers from a medical condition which could result in an accidental fall due to loss of consciousness such as seizures or diabetes.
+Keep your cat away from large bodies of water; this is even more important if the cat suffers from a medical condition that could result in an accidental fall due to loss of consciousness such as seizures or diabetes.

 Always close washing machine doors after use, and always check the barrel before turning the machine on.